 Items of property, plant and equipment are stated at cost or deemed cost less accumulated depreciation and impairment losses.
+The residual value, useful life and depreciation method applied to an asset are reassessed at least annually.

 Where parts of an item of property, plant and equipment have different useful lives, they are accounted for as separate items of property, plant and equipment.